beckn/financial-services/docs/5_Implementation-Guide.md

 ### 5.3.1 Recommendations for BPPs

 #### 5.3.1.1 Sending status updates
+- REQUIRED.
+The BPP MUST implement the `status` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 5.3.1.2 Updating an application for financial service
+- REQUIRED.
+The BPP MUST implement the `update` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 5.3.1.3 Cancelling a financial service application
+- REQUIRED.
+The BPP MUST implement the `cancel` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry
+- REQUIRED.
+The BPP MUST implement the `get_cancellation_reasons` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 #### 5.3.1.4 Real-time tracking
+- REQUIRED.
+The BPP MUST implement the `track` endpoint on the url specified in URL specified in the `context.bpp_uri` field sent during `on_search`.
+In case of permissioned networks, this URL MUST match the `Subscriber.url` present on the respective entry in the Network Registry

 ### 5.3.2 Recommendations for BAPs